Morning wood can occur due to sexual stimulation. But it can also occur due to other natural processes in the body, including hormone shifts.

-Though your eyes are shut, your body is still very much aware of what’s happening around you.
+Though your eyes are shut, your body is still aware of what’s happening around you.
 If you or your partner accidentally touch or graze your genitals, you may become erect.
 Your body senses the stimulation and responds with an erection.

 As men get older, usually between ages 40 and 50, natural testosterone levels begin to fall.
 As this level decreases, episodes of NPT may decrease as well.

 During your waking hours, your body releases hormones to suppress erections.
 When you’re asleep, your body releases less of those hormones.
-Combine this fact with the other reasons you may experience an erection in your sleep, and NPT becomes more likely.
+Combine this with other reasons you may experience an erection in your sleep, and NPT becomes more likely.

-What’s clearer is what doesn’t cause morning wood.
-For example, needing to urinate isn’t responsible for morning wood.
+What’s clearer is what does not cause morning wood.
+For example, needing to urinate is not responsible for morning wood.
 Some people believe a morning erection keeps them from urinating during their sleep, but this is not true.

-Boys may experience NPT as young as 6 to 8 years old.
+Boys may experience NPT as young as infancy.
 NPT may also occur in men in their 60s and 70s.
-It will become less frequent as ED issues begin to occur, and those issues become more frequent with age.
+It will become less frequent as erectile dysfunction (ED) issues begin to occur, and those issues become more frequent with age.